da-nrw/DNSCore/DAWeb/doc/deploy.md

 ## daweb3_properties.groovy

-**Note**
-If you are coming from the "Getting started" tutorial, set

     irods.server = ""
     irods.default_resc = ""
     daweb3.loginManager = "de.uzk.hki.da.login.IrodsLogin"

+These settings are responsible for the connection between DAWeb and the iRODS server.
+DAWeb users get authenticated by an iRODS server which acts as authentication backbone.

-Alternatively if, you are coming from the "Getting started" tutorial, set
+Alternatively if, you are coming from the "Getting started" tutorial or want to showcase DNSCore on a local laptop, you can bypass the iRODS authentication mechanism by setting the irods properties to

     irods.server = "" # leave empty
     irods.default_resc = "" # leave empty
     daweb3.loginManager = "de.uzk.hki.da.login.PlainLogin"

 ### Directory Settings

     localNode.userAreaRootPath = [somewhere]/storage/user